Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking

 in which the filtering posterior remains Gaussian, $ p(\mathbf{z}_t \mid \mathbf{o}_{1:t}) = \mathcal{N}(\bm\mu_t, \bm\Sigma_t)$ and can be computed in closed form via the \emph{Kalman filter} (KF), which is optimal in the minimum mean-squared error (MMSE) sense under these assumptions.

-\paragraph{Control versus observation: two ways to read a token sequence.} This filtering view contrasts with the common ``controlled dynamics'' interpretation of modern deterministic mixers (e.g., SSM/CDE-style models)~\citep{muca2024theoretical}, where the input sequence acts as an exogenous control that drives the hidden state forward.
-Bayesian filtering instead treats the sequence as noisy observations emitted by an underlying stochastic latent process.
-This single swap, control versus observation, changes what is conditioned on, what is random, and what computation is appropriate: forward simulation in the controlled view, versus posterior inference in the filtering view (see \cref{fig:control-obs-view} for a graphical comparison).
-Throughout this paper, we adopt the filtering perspective and show how it yields an attention-like sequence mixer with explicit uncertainty propagation.\looseness-1
+\paragraph{Control versus observation: two ways to read a token sequence.} This filtering view contrasts with the common ``controlled dynamics'' interpretation of deterministic mixers (e.g.\ SSM/CDE-style models)~\citep{muca2024theoretical}, where the input is an exogenous control driving the hidden state forward; Bayesian filtering instead treats it as noisy observations of a stochastic latent process.
+This swap, control versus observation, changes what is random and what computation is appropriate, forward simulation versus posterior inference (\cref{fig:control-obs-view}).
+We adopt the filtering perspective throughout, yielding an attention-like mixer with explicit uncertainty propagation.\looseness-1

 \paragraph{Notational conventions.} We index token sequences by $t\in\{1,\dots,T\}$.
 Bold uppercase terms denote matrices (or collections over time), lowercase denotes scalars, and boldface denotes vectors/sequences (e.g., $\mathbf{x}_t$).
 In the diagonal (per-coordinate) parameterisation, we identify diagonal matrices with their diagonal terms and apply scalar recursions elementwise.
 An overbar denotes the discretised counterpart of a continuous-time parameter, e.g.\ $\bar a_t$ is obtained by discretising a continuous-time decay parameter.\looseness-1